A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

 \subsection{Relational verification with biprograms}

-We begin with an example of relational verification which is modular in the sense of using relational method specs, but no information hiding.
+We consider an example of relational verification which is modular in the sense of using relational method specs, but no information hiding.
 We highlight how regions are used in relational specs, and how biprograms are used to represent convenient alignments.
-The reader is expected to be familiar with the syntax and other notations introduced in Sect.~\ref{sec:syntax}, or to refer back as needed.
-We introduce the weaving relation which is used to connect a bi-com $\splitbi{C}{C'}$, which represents commands $C$ and $C'$ to be related, with a conveniently aligned biprogram.

 \paragraph{List tabulation: illustrating procedure-modular reasoning.}